 In 1997, Ontario introduced a provincial funding formula for education, with the goal of making education funding more equitable across the province.
-Many adjustments have been made to the formula since 1997, but the basic structure remains the same.

 How education is funded in Ontario